-We estimate the net proceeds from this offering will be approximately \$32.7 million after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us (or net proceeds of approximately \$37.6 million if the underwriters' over-allotment option is exercised in full), in each case assuming a public offering price of \$3.96 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on August 27, 2014.
-Each \$1.00 increase (decrease) in the assumed public offering price of \$3.96 per share would increase (decrease) the net proceeds to us from this offering by approximately \$8.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+We estimate the net proceeds of approximately \$\\$ million from this offering will be approximately \$\\$ million after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us of approximately \$\\$ (or net proceeds of approximately \$\\$ million if the underwriters' over-allotment option is exercised in full), in each case assuming a public offering price of \$\\$ per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on \$\, 2014\$.
+Each \$\\$ increase (decrease) in the assumed public offering price of \$\\$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$\\$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of shares we are offering.
-Each 1,000,000 increase (decrease) of shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$3.7 million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$\\$ million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The principal purposes of this offering are to obtain additional capital to support commercialization of our marketed products and fund the development costs associated with our Phase 2b ixCELL-DCM clinical trial of ixmyelocel-T for the treatment of advanced heart failure due to ischemic dilated cardiomyopathy and our preclinical studies, as well as for working capital and general corporate purposes, including reimbursing Sanofi for the one-time cash payment, expected to be in an amount of \pounds 2.5 million (or approximately \$3.3 million), to the former shareholders of Verigen AG in connection with the continued development of MACI in the U.S. We may also use a portion of the net proceeds to acquire or invest in complementary cell therapy and regenerative medicine businesses, technologies, products or assets.
+The principal purposes of this offering are to obtain additional capital to support commercialization of our marketed products and fund the development costs associated with our Phase 2b ixCELL-DCM clinical trial of ixmyelocel-T for the treatment of advanced heart failure due to ischemic dilated cardiomyopathy and our preclinical studies, as well as for working capital and general corporate purposes, including funding the costs of operating as a public company.